MihailKovachev/Razon/vault/Mathematics/Analysis/Real Analysis/Real Functions/Limits/Limits of Real Functions.md

 >
 >>[!NOTE]
 >>
->>This theorem is extremely powerful because it allows us to find the limit of $f$ by finding another function $g$ (usually through algebraic manipulations) whose limit is easier to compute, so long as the two functions are equal in some neighborhood of $c$.
+>>This theorem is extremely powerful because it allows us to find the limit of $f$ by finding another function $g$ (usually through algebraic manipulations) whose limit is easier to compute, so long as the two functions are equal around $c$.
 We don't care about what happens at $x = c$ or if $f$ and $g$ are even defined at $c$.
 >>
 >
 >>[!PROOF]-